HIV and STD Prevention Unit

-The HIV Prevention Group has five standing committees: Steering, Prevention Strategies and Evaluation, Continuum of Care, Epidemiology and Target Population, and Membership.
-In addition, there are five groups designated in an advisory capacity to the Prevention Board: Coalition of Latino HIV Service Providers (CLASP), HIV CARE Partnership, Faith-Based Action Coalition (FBAC), HIV Youth Leadership Council and Project MOCHA.
+The HIV Prevention Group has two standing committees: Steering and Continuum of Care and two current ad-hoc committees: By-Laws and Membership.
+In addition, there are five groups designated in an advisory capacity to the HIV Prevention Group: Coalition of Latino HIV Service Providers (CLASP), HIV CARE Partnership, Faith-Based Action Coalition (FBAC), HIV Youth Leadership Council and Project MOCHA.
 These committees and groups advise the HIV Prevention Group on HIV prevention issues pertaining to the groups they represent and have expertise.

 STD Community Interventions Program (SCIP)

 The STD Community Interventions Program (SCIP) collaborates with community-based organizations to increase awareness of STDs and assist them in incorporating STD prevention into their work with youth.
 SCIP collaborative partners include school districts, community-based organizations and clinical service providers.
 SCIP services include community assessments of high morbidity areas, hosting trainings, providing resources, and determining local needs to build knowledge and skills around STD prevention through training, technical assistance and other interventions.